-Beginning March 10, guests (with masks required) are invited to visit us during Gallery Hours: Wednesdays & Fridays, 3:30-6:30 pm.
-Plus Special Gallery Hours during ArtFest.
+Guests (with masks required) are invited to visit us during Gallery Hours: Wednesdays & Fridays, 3:30-6:30 pm.

 The main open entrance is in the front of the building, lower level.
 Accessible entrance is in rear of building, parking lot C. Visits are self guided and our spacious building allows plenty of space for social distancing.
-The exhibit is on all three floors, in the galleries and select hallways.
+The exhibit is on the second floor in the Chaney and Martino Galleries.
 Please review our COVID-19 Response Plan when planning your visit.

 I have always made art from a necessity to create a sense of order and meaning, to transcend the everyday.
 The words I write, the things I paint and render, are daily exercises of my viewing, remembering and imagining.